Although the government is keen to get people back to work, you should only reopen your workplace if you can do so safely.

-- Try to organise the work area to enable people to maintain a 2 metre distance from others.
+- Try to organise the work area to enable people to keep their distance from others.

-- Consider having 2 metre markings on the floor or put up signs to remind your employees to stay 2 metres apart.
+- Consider having markings on the floor or put up signs to remind your employees to keep their distance.

 - Only allow your employees to move around the workplace for essential reasons and restrict the number of people who use the lift at the same time.

 - Review all shared areas such as kitchens, toilets and breakrooms.
-If there isn't enough space for people to stay 2 metres apart in these areas, think about either staggering break times or create additional spaces for your employees to have a break or eat their lunch.
+If there isn't enough space for people to keep their distance in these areas, think about either staggering break times or create additional spaces for your employees to have a break or eat their lunch.

 - Make sure any contractors who visit your workplace know to obey social distancing guidelines while on your premises.
 You could also speak to contractors before they enter your building to make sure they don't have any coronavirus symptoms.

 Read the government's 5 steps to working safely

 Read some tips which make help you keep your workplace clean.